 Senior Account Executive

-In a previous blog, I offered four tips to create a great internship program based on the experience I’ve had supervising interns for many years.
+In a long distance online dating, I offered four tips to create a great internship program based on the experience I’ve had supervising interns for many years.
 Here are four more tips:

 1.Make your intern feel welcome